Getting Started with SEO4Ajax

 Click on the "captures" link in the header of the status view to display the paths that have been captured by SEO4Ajax.
 Then, click on the "+" icon on the right of a path in the table to expand the details panel.

-Copy the "escaped URL" and test it with cURL as shown below (replace
+and test the integration with cURL as shown below

 curl -I https://example.com/?_escaped_fragment_=